holehouse-lab/shephard/README.md

 ## Change log
 As we approach final release and versions of SHEPHARD are available for distribution, a change log is updated and changes that break backwards compatibility or introduce new features are tagged as minor/major increments.
 Bug fixes/docs/tests are simply tagged by their git hash.

+#### Version 0.1.4 (Feb 2022)
+* Added ability to remove Tracks, Sites and Domains from a Protein objects
+* Track number of unique domains, sites, and tracks rather than just their presence/absence
+* Updated Track writing
+* Added Tracks MUST be either symbolic or values-based but cannot be both
+*

 #### Version 0.1.3.1 (May 2021)
 * Various bug fixes